lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

  * You have to upgrade `tzdata` package in your operating system.
 Sometimes it's a good idea to notify maintainers about changes in Olson database.
  * If you use java, then you have to [upgrade built-in version of tzdata](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html).
  * If you use joda-time, then [you are not saved as well](http://www.joda.org/joda-time/tz_update.html).
  * Your storage might use it's own copy of that database as well, for example PostgreSQL does.
-So you probably need to upgrade it.
+So you probably need to upgrade it as well.
- * It's a good idea to update that in all places at once.
+ * It's really a good idea to update that in all places at once to keep things consistent.

 # You are *almost* done ;)